aws/aws-cdk/packages/@aws-cdk/cx-api/FEATURE_FLAGS.md

 *Use unique resource name for Database Proxy* (fix)

-If this flag is not set, the default behavior for `DatabaseProxy` is to use `id` of the constructor for `dbProxyName` when it's not specified in the argument.
+If this flag is not set, the default behavior for `DatabaseProxy` is to use `id` of the constructor for `dbProxyName` when it's not specified in the argument..
 In this case, users can't deploy `DatabaseProxy`s that have the same `id` in the same region.

 If this flag is set, the default behavior is to use unique resource names for each `DatabaseProxy`.